 In a press release, a representative of Uber said, “We’re grateful that our Uber services have helped people get to where they are going when they need to the most.”

 Several emergency centers like SignatureCare are even partnering with Uber to provide premium pick and drop services to patients in case of emergencies.
 One important thing that should be noted, however, is the fact that Uber is just a ride that will take you to your destination.
 It can never truly replace an ambulance.
 This is primarily because Uber does not come with the necessary equipment or trained paramedical staff to provide relief nor will it always take you to the right place.
 By the latter, we mean that you might opt to go to a particular facility only to realize the service you need isn’t available there and you will ultimately have to call an ambulance to get to the right place.

 The statement released by Uber further said, “Uber is NOT a replacement for medical professionals.
 In the event of a medical emergency, Uber encourages you to dial 911.”

 Using Uber for ER visits should be your chosen option only if the emergency is not life threatening.
 If it is life threatening, it is wise to call 911 and request an ambulance.
-Some health facilities have their own pick & drop services available and one such ER is the SignatureCare Emergency Center which operates 6 Houston locations and 1 Austin location.
-If you reside in any of such neighborhoods then you can get further details from The SignatureCare website.
+Some health facilities have their own ambulance services available including SignatureCare Emergency Center.

 An important question that arises is: Are these ambulances services enough?
 We know that we all have heard numerous stories or seen on the news how someone lost his/her life because the ambulance couldn’t reach in time.
 How an innocuous injury or disorder turned into a life threatening medical crises because of delayed treatment.
 Such incidences may be more news bulletins for most of us or perhaps another excuse to ‘blame the establishment’ but the truth is they are akin to a nightmare for the people who actually suffered through them.